 PLEASE CONSIDER THE COMMERCIAL VALUE OF OUR BULLS.
 IT IS CRITICAL THAT WE EDUCATE OUR BUYERS!
 Real cattlemen will pay for QUALITY and they will not even look at OR CONSIDER using cheap genetics.

 Our T Lazy S V brand is both a Colorado & New Mexico registered brand.
 It was initially created by Tom's grandfather, Theodore Van Soelen.
 He was a renowned cowboy artist in Santa Fe, NM.
 He was known for his lithographs of cowboy life in the early 20th century.
-We also have some of his numered lithographs for sale.
+We have a limited number of his lithographs for sale.
+Please contact us for a list of what is available.